Self-Learning Threshold-Based Load Balancing: Optimality analysis

-By setting $i = h$ in the last equation, we observe that $1 - \theta$ is the fraction of server pools with at most $h$ tasks.
-Furthermore, using \eqref{eq: theta of example 2} we conclude that $\pi(j) = q(0, j) - q(0, j + 1)$ for all $j \geq h$ is the stationary distribution of the birth-death process with death rate $j$ at state $j$ and birth rate $\lambda - h(1 - \theta)$ at each state.
-Loosely speaking, tasks are sent to a server pool chosen uniformly at random when all server pools have at least $h$ tasks.
-The fraction of server pools with at least $h$ tasks operates at one, and server pools with exactly $\ell$ tasks receive new tasks at rate $\lambda p_h(q(0), \ell) = h(1 - \theta) < \lambda$.
-The remaining tasks are sent to a server pool chosen uniformly at random, so server pools with $h$ or more tasks receive new tasks at rate $\lambda - h(1 - \theta)$.
+If the load is distributed according to the above occupancy state $q$, then all server pools have at least $h$ tasks and for each $i$ there exists a positive fraction of pools with at least $i$ tasks; this is illustrated in Figure \ref{ch2-fig: suboptimal equilibria}.
+Note that $\pi(j) \defeq q(j) - q(j + 1)$ is the stationary distribution of the birth-death process with death rate $j$ at state $j$ and birth rate $\lambda - h(1 - \theta)$ at each state.
+Informally, this can be interpreted as follows.
+The fraction of server pools with at least $h$ tasks equals one most of the time.
+This requires that tasks leaving a server pool with $\ell$ tasks are quickly replaced by new tasks, which happens at fluid rate $\lambda p_h(q, \ell) = h(1 - \theta) < \lambda$.
+The remaining tasks, which arrive at fluid rate $\lambda - h(1 - \theta)$, are sent to server pools that are selected uniformly at random.
+Therefore, server pools with at least $h$ tasks behave as independent birth-death processes with the birth rate and death rate indicated above.